tal-tech/flutter_intro/README.md

 A better way for new feature introduction and step-by-step users guide for your Flutter project.

-## Since I no longer work at Tal, the repository has been moved to [https://github.com/minaxorg/flutter_intro](https://github.com/minaxorg/flutter_intro)
+## Since I no longer work at Tal, the repository has been moved from [https://github.com/tal-tech/flutter_intro](https://github.com/tal-tech/flutter_intro) to here.

 ## This is `3.0.0` version, if you find `2.x` documentation, [click here](./README_V2.md).